 It’s only a matter of time before attackers start locking up different smart devices and demanding ransom for their unlocking.
-Researchers already found out a way to install ransomware on smart thermostats which is quite alarming as criminals can raise or lower the temperature until the ransom has been paid.
-Even more terrifying is attackers gaining control of home security systems, or smart appliances.
-How much would you pay to unlock your IoT connected garage door?
+Researchers already found a way to install ransomware on smart thermostats, which is alarming as criminals can raise or lower the temperature until the ransom has been paid.
+Even more terrifying are attackers gaining control of home security systems or smart appliances.
+How much would you pay to unlock your IoT-connected garage door?

 11. Data Theft